I just moved to JBLM. How do I register with CYS?

 What day does school start/end?

-School Districts determine their academic calendars individually.
-Please see our webpage for additional information and links.
+School districts determine their academic calendars individually.
+Please see the Local School District Calendar 2023-2024 for additional information and links.
 Most schools start just before or immediately after Labor Day.
-Schools here close by mid to late June.
+Schools here close by mid- to late June.

-Can my child attend on-post schools if we live off-post?
+Can my child attend on-base schools if we live off-base?

-Your elementary school is Carter Lake, you will attend Woodbrook Middle School and your high school is Clover Park High School.
+your elementary school is Carter Lake, you will attend Thomas Middle School and your high school is Clover Park High School.

-If you live in Beachwood, Eagle View or Meriwether see the following website:
+in Beachwood, Eagle View or Meriwether areas, see the following website:

 http://apps.schoolsitelocator.com/index.html?districtCode=49275 for the elementary school.
-Your middle school is Mann Middle School and your high school is Lakes High School.
+Your middle school is Thomas Middle School and your high school is Lakes High School.

 At what age can my child start school?

-In Washington a child must be 5 on/before August 31 to attend kindergarten unless they have attended kindergarten in another State that permits earlier entrance.
-A child must be 6 on/before August 31 to attend 1 st grade or have completed kindergarten.
-Kindergarten is not mandatory in Washington State.
-All kindergarten programs are full day in Washington.
+In Washington, a child must be 5 on/before Aug.
+31 to attend kindergarten unless they have attended kindergarten in another state that permits earlier entrance.
+A child must be 6 on/before Aug.
+31 to attend 1st grade or must have completed kindergarten.
+Kindergarten is not mandatory in Washington.
+All kindergarten programs are full-day in Washington.

 Can I enroll my child into school if they do not meet the state age requirements?